Read This First

 Prompt 2: Discuss whether there is an inherent human disposition to work longer hours despite the economic freedom to work fewer.

-The section turns on Work Environment.
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+Keep Work Environment in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

-At this stage, the gain is not memorizing the conclusion but learning to think with Reasons Why John Maynard Keynes’ Prediction.
+Treat Reasons Why John Maynard Keynes’ Prediction as handles, not slogans.
 The question should remain open enough for revision but structured enough that disagreement is not mere drift.
 The economic pressure is incentives: moral hope, policy design, and human behavior have to be held in the same field of view.

 Many people derive a sense of identity and self-worth from their work.
 Achievements and recognition in the workplace contribute significantly to one’s self-esteem.